THEOLOGY

 Freedom

-In freedom, the connection between the pure form SYNTHESIS/PRIOR and the pure form ANALYSIS/PRIOR is open from the pure form ANALYSIS/PRIOR to the pure form SYNTHESIS/PRIOR.
+In freedom, the connection between the pure form WILL/BEFORE and the pure form SOUL/BEFORE is open from the pure form SOUL/BEFORE to the pure form WILL/BEFORE.

-Because the the connection between the pure form SYNTHESIS/PRIOR and the pure form ANALYSIS/PRIOR is open from the pure form ANALYSIS/PRIOR to the pure form SYNTHESIS/PRIOR, everyone in freedom can judge in the pure form SYNTHESIS/PRIOR.
+Because the connection between the pure form WILL/BEFORE and the pure form SOUL/BEFORE is open from the pure form SOUL/BEFORE to the pure form WILL/BEFORE, everyone in freedom can judge in the pure form WILL/BEFORE.

 Causality